 In the summer of 2002, scientists realized that widespread damage to ash (Fraxinus) in southern Michigan was caused by an introduced insect, the emerald ash borer (Agrilus planipennis) (Federal Register, October 14, 2003, Volume 68, Number 198).
 The pest is thought to have been established in Michigan for at least 10 years by the time of its discovery (Siegert 2006).
 By the time the beetle was detected in Michigan and adjacent Ontario, it had already infested a large area.
 Since then it has spread further.
 By the beginning of 2010, the known infestation affected more than 100,000 square miles in 12 states (Lucik pers. comm.
 January 2010).
-By mid-2012, outbreaks had been detected in 16 states.
-Outbreaks continue to be found at sites hundreds of miles from the nearest known location – indicating that infested wood continues to be moved.
+By mid-2012, outbreaks had been detected in 16 states- and in late 2013, that same number was up to 22 states and 2 Canadian provinces.
+Outbreaks continue to be found at sites hundreds of miles from the nearest known location – indicating that infested wood continues to be illegally moved.

 In Canada, outbreaks have been detected near Ottawa and Montreal--the latter outbreak is near the border with New York and Vermont (Stubbings, 2008).
 Since its discovery, emerald ash borer has killed more than 50 million ash trees in North America (GPTF II, 2008).
 As the emerald ash borer spreads, the damage will mount: an estimated 7.5 billion ash trees are found on timberlands in the U.S. (USDA APHIS 2007); an additional 30-90 million trees are planted in urban areas (USDA APHIS 2007).
 While the costs to urban areas have not been systematically estimated, Ann Arbor, Michigan paid nearly $4 million to cut down 10,000 trees (Hiejtfe 2007).
 Chicago alone has more than 600,000 ash trees (Nowak, 2008).
 The Chicago forestry staff estimate that removal and replacement of the 97,000 ash trees growing along the city’s streets will cost $150 million (McCarthy pers. comm.
 2008).
 At the leading edge of one outbreak, Milwaukee spent approximately $600,000 to inject pesticides into 13,000 large ash trees in 2009; the City Forester expects to treat more trees in 2010 (Sivyer pers. comm.
 January 2010).
 Spread of the emerald ash borer to additional areas over the next 10 years could result in $10 billion or more in costs to urban and suburban areas for tree removal and replacement or chemical treatments (Kovacs et al. 2009).
 This estimate is probably low because, while it does include Baltimore and the towns of eastern Iowa, Minnesota, and Wisconsin, it does not include the Plains states.
 There are more than 4 million ash trees on urban land in Kansas, Nebraska, and North and South Dakota (Rasmussen pers. comm.
 December 2009).